My Creative Evolution

 Age 31.
 After a ghost inhabited my home (no, seriously), I painted a version of the Kodoish symbol to ward off any potentially dark entities that might be further tempted to enter my abode.
 My friends wished I would go back to painting canvases resembling Rothko.

 Age 33.
 I wrote a short story called EIGHT STEPS TO EVERYWHERE, depicting how I maneuvered (and thrived) for two years in a 250-square-foot garage apartment in Austin, TX.
-I sent the story and images of my apartment to a design magazine focusing on small living spt like my chenille bedspread, so the story never ’he story never ran.
+I sent the story and images of my apartment to a design magazine that focuses on small-footprint living.
+They didn’t like my chenille bedspread, so the story never ran.

 At age 37.
 I discovered the artwork of Jean-Michel Basquiat.
 I didn't realize how close I would actually come to him until 14 years later.